 Petition Submitted to the Business and Industry Advisory Committee, House of Councillors

-On May 1, the what does cialis do “Petition for Legislation toward the National Project to Decommission the Fukushima Daiichi Nuclear Power Plant” was accepted in the House of Councillors and referred to the Business and Industry Advisory Committee on May 10.
+On May 1, the “Petition for Legislation toward the National Project to Decommission the Fukushima Daiichi Nuclear Power Plant” was accepted in the House of Councillors and referred to the Business and Industry Advisory Committee on May 10.

 The Committee will examine the intent and determine whether they should adopt it or not.
 For details, please visit here